-Sensitivity assessment.
-The CR.MCR.CFaVS biotope group occurs in moderate water flow and low wave exposure.
+(moderate water flow and wave sheltered habitats) (Conor et al., 2004).
+However, CFaVS.CuSpH and CFaVS.CuSpH.As are recorded from strong to weak tidal streams and CR.MCR.CFaVS.CuSpH.VS from strong to moderately strong tidal streams in a range of wave exposures from moderately exposed to extremely sheltered.
+Therefore, water flow is probably the most important contributor to water movement in many but not all examples of the biotopes.
 A significant decrease in water flow could result in a change to the CR.LCR.BrAs group of biotopes, whereas a significant increase may result in a change to CR.HCR.FaT.
-However, change at the benchmark level of 0.1-0.2 m/s is unlikely to be significant and resistance is therefore assessed as 'High', resilience is 'High' and the biotope is 'Not sensitive' at the benchmark level.
+However, change at the benchmark level of 0.1-0.2 m/s is unlikely to be significant and resistance is, therefore, assessed as 'High', resilience as 'High' and the biotope is assessed as 'Not sensitive' at the benchmark level.

-Emergence regime Not relevant (NR) Not relevant (NR) Not relevant (NR)

-changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Emergence regime changesNot relevant (NR)Not relevant (NR)Not relevant (NR)Q: NR A: NR C: NRQ: NR A: NR C: NRQ: NR A: NR C: NR

-Changes in emergence are not relevant to this biotope as it is restricted to fully subtidal/circalittoral conditions - the pressure benchmark is relevant only to littoral and shallow sublittoral fringe biotopes.
+Changes in emergence are not relevant to this biotope as it is restricted to fully subtidal/circalittoral conditions.
+The pressure benchmark is relevant only to littoral and shallow sublittoral fringe biotopes.